sarahikeda/moviwiki/README.md

 **moviwiki** is a search tool to end disputes amongst movie buffs.
-Have a question about when 'Rocky' came out?
+Having a feud over when 'Rocky' came out?
 Use **moviwiki** to search the title and then voila, a slew of trivia facts will appear.

 To start: